-Indigenous World Organization is a non-profit charity organization dedicated to fostering the cultural, social and economic advancement of global Indigenous communities.
+Indigenous World Organization is a non-profit charity organization dedicated to fostering the cultural, social and economic advancement of Indigenous People across North America.

-Our mission is to educate, preserve, protect and promote Indigenous cultures and their unique offerings.
+Our mission is to educate, preserve, protect and promote the Indigenous cultures of Turtle Island and their unique offerings.

-Our vision is to create a thriving online gathering space that fosters collective growth through respectful engagement of Indigenous cultures and communities.
+Our vision is to create a thriving online gathering space that fosters collective growth through respectful engagement of Turtle Islands Indigenous cultures and communities.

 WHAT WE DO

 We partner with, promote and support Indigenous organizations, individuals and initiatives that facilitate cultural pathways and provide socio-economic support to Indigenous communities.

 We provide a reliable, advantageous space and prospering opportunities to Indigenous artisans, organizations and cultural knowledge bearers.